 |

-make use of galactic set theory or fixed point theory.
+theories, but not specific to that work, which make use of galactic set theory or

 |